gebn/tflcycles_exporter/README.md

 The source data is updated at most once per minute, so the scrape interval should not be below `1m`.
 Setting it below this will still work, however it will needlessly re-retrieve the same values from TfL's API, and use up your request limit unnecessarily.

-If Prometheus is deployed with multiple replicas, and you plan to colocate an exporter instance next to each one, the `/metrics` job should _not_ be deduplicated, as these are separate processes.
-You may need to use the fully-qualified name rather than `localhost` to ensure distinct label sets.
-The `/stations` job can be deduplicated safely, as all exporters should return the same thing within a given minute.

 ```yaml
 scrape_configs: